catrielmuller/angular2-trails-realtime/README.md

-The following methods are implemented in the SailsService and will always return you an Observable<T>:
+The following methods are implemented in the TrailsService and will always return you an Observable<T>:

 - get(path,data):Observable
 - post(path,data):Observable